Overview

 - External system sends HTTP POST request to webhook URL

-- Webhook validates authentication (if configured)
+- Webhook validates secret (if configured via query parameter)

-- Request payload is parsed (JSON)
+- Request payload is parsed (JSON body and query parameters)

-{{trigger}} - Webhook responds immediately with 200 OK
+- Webhook responds immediately with 202 Accepted

-- Workflow processes asynchronously
+- Workflow processes asynchronously in the background

 Making Requests to Your Webhook